 Package name Remarks

 dstat Required when using parallel scan.

-gdb Required when using pgx_fjqssinf command.
+gdb -

 glibc -

+glibc-32bit -

 iputils Required for Mirroring Controller.

+Required when using the installer, database multiplexing, and WebAdmin.
+The following JREs are available:

+JRE 8 - Oracle JRE

+Use update 31 or later of the 64-bit version.

+- OpenJDK Past the Java TCK (Technology Compatibility Kit)

+libasound2 -

 libaudit1 -

-libgcc_s1 -
+libfreebl3 -

-libicu-suse65_1 Provides collation support.
+libicu Provides collation support.
 Install 65.

+libgcc -

+libltdl7 Required when using ODBC drivers.

 liblz4-1 -

+liblzma5 -

 libmemcached Required when using Pgpool-II.

-libncurses6 -
+libncurses5 -

-libstdc++6 -
+libstdc++ -

 libz1 -

-llvm Install version 7.0.x of llvm to run SQL with runtime compilation (just-in-time compilation) and add the directory where the shared library libLLVM -.so is located to the environment variable LD_LIBRARY_PATH.
+llvm Version 7.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
+Install the package that contains libLLVM.so.7.
+For example, the "libLLVM7" published in SLE-Module-Basesystem15-SP3-Updates includes libLLVM.so.7.

-FUJITSU Enterprise Postgres 14 uses runtime compilation by default.
+FUJITSU Enterprise Postgres uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

+Package name Remarks

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
-For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

-libLLVM7 Install version 7.0.x.
+LLVM-libs Install version 5.0.2 or later.

 net-tools -

 pam Required when using PAM authentication.

 perl Required when using PL/Perl.
 Install 5.26.

 protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
 Install 1.3.2.

 python3 Required when using PL/Python based on Python 3.
 Install 3.6.x.

 rsync Required when using Pgpool-II.

+sysstat Set up the sar command after installation.

+tcl Required when using PL/Tcl.
+Install 8.6.

+unzip -